zalando-incubator/baigan-config/README.md

 # Baigan configuration

-Baigan configuration is a easy to use configuration framework for Spring based applications.
+Baigan configuration is an easy to use configuration framework for [Spring](https://spring.io/) based applications.

 What makes Baigan a rockstar configuration framework ?

-* *Simple*: Baigan configuration is as simple as annotating a Java class.
+* *Simple*: Using Baigan configurations is as simple as annotating a Java interface.
-* *Extensible*: Extend configurations, create rules, define types that suits you.
+* *Extensible*: Extend configurations, create rules, define types that suit you.
 * *Flexible*: Baigan is a client library that can read configurations from multiple repositories:
 	* Filesystem
 	* Github